chinchalinchin/django-docker/README.md

 6. <b>/scripts/util/sys-util.sh</b>

 Description: Useful functions.
-Source this script, `source ./scripts/util/sys-util.sh`, to load these functions into your current shell session. <i>clean_docker</i> is a particularly useful function to cleaning up dangling <b>Docker</b> images, cleaning the cache and pruning orphaned volumes and networks.
+Source this script, `source ./scripts/util/sys-util.sh`, to load these functions into your current shell session. <i>clean_docker</i> is a particularly useful function for cleaning up dangling <b>Docker</b> images, cleaning the cache and pruning orphaned volumes and networks.

 ## Application Structure